Sousastep/sousastep/SousaFX/.docs/_sources/content/hardreq.rst.txt

 Requirements
 ------------

-1. mac or windows computer
+1. mac or windows computer:

    Any m-series mac is recommended.